stacks-network/sbtc-docs/src/sbtc-releases/sbtc-dev/get-started.md

 cargo run -p romeo -- -c config.json
 ```

-In first console, press N to produce a block and see how the tx is processed.
+Now head back to the first terminal window that has Clarinet's devnet running and press `N` to min a new block and see how the transaction is processed.

 See `settings/Devnet.toml` for seed phrases for pre-filled accounts.